MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-how-to-v4-storage.md

 If you want to prevent concurrent access to a property, so that if another instance of the bot has changed the data, your bot doesn't overwrite the changes.
 Instead the bot receives an error response with the message `etag conflict key=` when it attempts to save state data. <!-- To control concurrency of data that is stored using `IStorage`, the BotBuilder SDK checks the entity tag (ETag) for `Storage.Write()` requests. -->

-By default, the `eTag` property of a `StoreItem` object is initialized to `0` when created.
-If you haven't set it to '*' to allow overwrites, the Storage object checks it for equality every time a bot writes to that item, and then increments it after each write.
+By default, the `eTag` property of a `StoreItem` is checked it for equality every time a bot writes to that item, and then updates it to a new unique value it after each write.
 If the `eTag` property on `Write` doesn't match the `eTag` in the dataStore, it means another bot changed the data.

 For example, let's say you want your bot to edit a saved note, but you don't want your bot to overwrite changes that another instance of the bot has done.
 If another instance of the bot has made edits, you want the user to edit the version with the latest updates.